seahorse-byte/ephemeral_hub/README.md

 # Use the same API_URL from the create command
 cargo run --package ephemeral_cli -- upload ./test.txt $API_URL

-# Download a Space's Content
+# Download a Hub's Content
 # Use the same API_URL from the create command
 cargo run --package ephemeral_cli -- get $API_URL